Winter 2023 California Project WET Gazette

 Caring for Our Watersheds Contest - Due: January 28, 2022

 The Caring for Our Watersheds Contest challenges students to research their local watershed, identify an environmental concern and come up with a realistic solution.
-Over $27,000 in implementation and prize money is available to students and schools who participate in the program.
-The California contest is open to all 9th-12th grade students who live in Yolo, Solano, Sacramento, Colusa, Yuba, Sutter, Glenn, El Dorado, Placer, and San Joaquin counties.
+CFW California is currently open to all 9th-12th grade students who live in the Sacramento-San Joaquin watershed in Yolo, Solano, Sacramento, Colusa, Yuba, Sutter, Glenn, El Dorado, Placer, and San Joaquin counties.

 Cal Water H2O Classroom Challenge is a project-based, environmentally focused competition for grades 4-6 and aligned with Common Core and complementary to Next Generation Science Standards.
 Students of participating classrooms initiate, develop and implement a 4-8 week-long project focusing on caring for water.
 California classrooms and school-based clubs – grades 4-6 – in a Cal Water Service area can participate.